With Coach Sara

 A: In 1989, my mother participated in a local event in my hometown of DeLand.
 The next year, at 7 years old, I participated in my first kids’ triathlon and was hooked.
 Fast forward 10 years, 200+ triathlons, and miles of training later…I found myself competing at the Junior Triathlon World Champs.

-My athletic talents took me to the University of Florida for a swimming scholarship where I also won a Collegiate Triathlon National Championship.
-In 2004, after narrowly missing the Olympic team in the 400 freestyle, I was honored to represent the USA again at the Swimming World Championship.
+My athletic talents took me to the University of Florida for a swimming scholarship where I also won the Collegiate Triathlon National Championship.
+In 2004, after narrowly missing the Olympic team in the 400 freestyle, I was honored to represent the USA again and win a Silver medal at the Swimming World Championship.

 But, my passion was always with the sport of triathlon, and after I graduated in 2005, I became a Professional Triathlete and spent the next 11 years racing and training around the world.

 A: I’ve always loved teaching...whether it was tutoring in school, organizing triathlon clinics for my swim team, or getting my first coaching certification at 18 years old.
 When I moved to Clermont in 2008, I started coaching the local Masters Swimming program at the NTC.
 This allowed me to connect with other athletes in the community while I was still racing.
 When I retired in 2015, I was excited to pursue coaching full-time and create a team environment that could bring together the local multi-sport community.

 Q: What is your long-term goal as a coach?